 Senators call for Troy Brown to be expelled from Senate

-BATON ROUGE – State senators Sharon Hewitt and Dan Claitor will hold a press conference Monday afternoon to discuss a resolution that calls for the expulsion of Troy Brown as a senator.
+BATON ROUGE – State senators Sharon Hewitt and Dan Claitor held a press conference Monday afternoon to discuss a resolution that calls for the expulsion of Troy Brown as a senator.

+State senator Yvonne Colomb attempted to indefinitely postpone the expulsion resolution of Brown on Monday.

+Her motion failed, with only three senators voting in favor of the motion.

 Last month, Brown spent a weekend in jail to fulfill a 38-hour sentence for biting his wife.
 He pleaded no contest to domestic abuse battery charges for the incident that happened in July.
 The charge is a misdemeanor.